City Manager Talks Cambridge Emergency Shelter, Discourages Street Closures in Council Meeting

 IT WAS ALL too much.
 As soon as I got home, I unnerved myself from two months of Cambridge with a bottle of wine and ten hours' sleep.
 As soon as I regained consciousness I grabbed a copy of Portnoy and tried to forget about the vagaries of scholarship I'd been pursuing and bury myself pleasurably in the contemporary experience.

 Well, that ruined masturbation.
-Slain at the altar of the muse!
-As if that weren't bad enoug for one vacation, or maybe because it was, I momentarily forgot that enough and found myself in a block-long line waiting to see the notorious I Am Curious (Yellow).
+Slain at the altar of the muse.
+As if that weren't bad enough for one vacation, or maybe because it was, I momentarily forgot that enough is enough and found myself in a block-long line waiting to see the notorious I Am Curious (Yellow).

 I learned pretty quickly that I like to mingle sex and art only rarely.
 Art is powerful as long as it transcends the everyday.
-Without distorting reality it catapults in into a higher plane of sensation.
+Without distorting reality it catapults it into a higher plane of sensation.
 Certain sublime moments in life can simulate the best art (or vice-versa).
-And certainly a divine fusing of sex and art, like Mobile Bloom's soliloquy, raises both to an incredibly exciting level.
+And certainly a divine fusing of sex and art, like.
+Mollie Brown's solliloquoy, raises both to an incredibly exciting level.

 I Am Curious is the latest in the succession of cruel teasers.
-Its redeeming social content is a mindless and disjoined commentary on the failures of the welfare state and the resolute conservatism of most people you happen to meet on the street.
-The level of social probing reminds me of the first stages of adolescent alienation in suburbia.
+Its redeeming social content is a mindless and disjointed commentary on the failures of the welfare state and the resolute conservatism of most people you happen to meet on the street.
+The level of social probing reminds me of the fist stages of adolescent alienation in suburbia.

-The movie makes a half-hearted and half-harded attempt to portray the shallowness of sensual liberation in unliberated society and especially the problems of shooting sex in the movies.
-The lovers are obviously unexcited by screwing before palaces, in trees, streams, and fields in more positions than anyone except Albert Ellis knew exited.
+The movie makes a half-hearted and half-hearted attempt to portray the shallowness of sensual liberation in unliberated society and especially the problems of shooting sex in the movies.
+The lovers are obviously unexcited by screwing before palaces, in trees, streams, and fields in more positions than anyone except Albert Ellis knew existed.

 BUT MY AFTERNOON in snatchland wasn't a total loss.
 I learned two new positions.
 Which brings us precisely to the point.
 As long as pornography must masquerade as art and display redeeming social value it will not be able to do what it can do best.
-What good pornography can do best besides titillate, is educates.
-As long as public schools refuse to instruct people visually in the arts of sex.
-Pornographic films will perform a vital function of introducing people to the appearance and interesting use of sexual organs.
+What good pornography can do best, besides titillate, is educate.
+As long as public schools refuse to instruct people visually in the arts of sex, pornographic films will perform a vital function of introducing people to the appearance and interesting use of sexual organs.

 Of course none of this means that movies should be censored or directors shouldn't show all they feel necessary.
 It merely means that it takes a master to combine elements of transcending art with a genre which insists on spelling everything out.
 So why ruin pornography with redeeming social value?
-Because I Am Curious would have been a better films if all that remained was a lot of snatchshots and strange positions.
+Because I Am Curious would have been a better film if all the redeeming social value was left out and all that remained was a lot of snatchshots and strange positions.